exemplarysoftware/thecut-backslash/README.rst

 Documentation
 -------------

-The full documentation is at https://thecut-exampleapp.readthedocs.org.
+The full documentation is at https://thecut-backslash.readthedocs.org.

 Quickstart
 ----------

-Install ``thecut-exampleapp`` using the installation instructions found in the project documentation.
+Install ``thecut-backslash`` using the installation instructions found in the project documentation.

 Credits